Bound by Corruption by BelovedStranger

 And he would find it.

-“But I can locate her for you,” he whispered with a secret, dark promise.
+“Do not despair.
+I can locate her for you,” he promised with in inward, secret smile.
 Gently, he cupped Kagome’s face and stroked his thumb across her cheek, wiping away the path of her sorrow.

 Her eyes flared, her kiss swollen lips parting.
 She stared up at him with such open trust and deep faith that Sesshomaru was tempted to lean down and recapture her mouth.
 What did hope taste like?